How to Pay Tuition

 The CLC Business Office accepts cash, check, cashier’s check, money order, debit card, VISA and MasterCard.

 To help students meet their educational expenses, Central Lakes College is proud to offer Nelnet as a convenient budget plan.
 This is not a loan program.
-There is no debt, there are no interest or finance charges assessed and there is no credit check.
-This payment plan is offered for Fall and Spring semesters.
-This payment option is not applicable if the class is three (3) weeks or less in length.
+There is no debt, there are no interest or finance charges assessed, and there is no credit check.
+This payment plan is offered for fall, spring and summer semesters.
+The Nelnet/FACTS payment plan is the recognized CLC official payment plan.

 CLC Payment Plan